Engaging Stakeholders in Innovation

 As leaders in large organizations wonder where their next big idea will come from, individuals and teams within these organizations wonder how to get their great ideas to gain traction and attention among executives and peers.
-The void between ideas and sponsorship gets wider and wider the larger and more hierarchical organizations become, and designers usually struggle to get their ideas to “speak for themselves” in the midst of conflicting priorities.
+The void between ideas and sponsorship gets wider and more extensive the larger and more hierarchical organizations become, and designers usually struggle to get their ideas to “speak for themselves” in the midst of conflicting priorities.

 The course will explore cognitive models and simple methods to engage key stakeholders and facilitate organizational buy-in.
 This is not a process of “idea socialization” or “checking boxes,” but rather of iterative engagement and ongoing organizational dialogue through design leadership to increase the probability that innovation efforts will have consistent and robust sponsorship across different levels of the organization.